iandol/bookends-tools/README.md

 For the Scopus search tool, ideally [you should register for your own Scopus API key](https://dev.elsevier.com/) (without it it will use the demo key which may or may not work) and enter it in the workflow variables.
 The Scopus URLs also benefit from an institutional subscription, otherwise you will see a preview (which still contains useful information).

 ## Sources
-Several of these very useful tools come from the following sources:
+Several of these very useful tools have been modified from the following sources:

 ### betoopml
 Thanks to Dave Glogowski (dave83); [Bookends forum thread](https://www.sonnysoftware.com/phpBB3/viewtopic.php?f=6&t=3882)